JuliaMath/openlibm/README.md

 ## Build instructions

+1. Use `make` to build OpenLibm.
-1. `make` or `make USEGCC=1` to build with GCC.
+2. Use `make USEGCC=1` to build with GCC.
 This is the default on Linux and Windows.
-2. `make USECLANG=1` to build with clang.
+3. Use `make USECLANG=1` to build with clang.
 This is the default on OS X and FreeBSD.